nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 5.1.1.
 Add items to inventory: `create_inventory`

 NUStorage allows you to add and save a new inventory record.
+Each inventory record has a finance record tied to it.

 **:information_source: What this command does:**